Rifle Scopes: Terms You Need to Know

 Mil-Dots: A mil (for milliradian) is an angular measure spanning 3.6 inches at 100 yards; a .1-mil “click” moves impact 1 cm there.
 A mil-dot reticle, with dots a mil apart on a crosswire, helps you find the range in yards.
 To do this, divide the target height in mils at 100 yards by the number of spaces it subtends.
 If a deer three feet at the withers appears two dots high (10/2 = 5), it’s 500 yards off.
 You can also divide target size in yards by the mils subtended, then multiply by 1,000: 1/2 x 1,000 = 500.

 Parallax Correction: A reticle meets a focused target image at just one target distance.
 Ordinary hunting scopes are set for sharp focus and zero parallax at 150 yards.
 At other distances, if you move your eye off the scope’s axis, parallax will shift the target behind the reticle.
 AO (adjustable objective) collars and now turret dials let you hone focus and nix parallax error at all ranges.
 With your eye on the scope’s optical axis, however, there’s no parallax error to correct.
+For more information, please read my article where I describe what scope parallax is in greater detail.

 Fast-Focus Eyepiece: Rotating the eyepiece focuses the reticle to your eye, independent of target focus or distance.